Tostitos Cheesy Enchilada Dip

 The Cheesy Enchilada Dip has a medium level of spice.
 It’s made with real cheese, black beans, and tomatoes, but is also artificially flavored.

-One serving, measured as two tablespoons, has 40 calories, 2.5 grams fat, 4 grams carbs, and 1 gram protein.
+There are 40 calories, 2.5 grams fat, 4 grams carbs, and 1 gram protein in two tablespoons of the cheese-based dip.

-Read this post for a complete overview of the nutrition facts, calories, and ingredients in the dip.
+Read this guide for a complete overview of the nutrition facts, calories, and ingredients in the spicy dip.

 One serving is measured as 31 grams, which is approximately two tablespoons.
-Keep this in mind because the nutrition facts are based on a single serving.
-How many times have you sat down to enjoy chips and dip and only ate two tablespoons of the dip?
+Keep this in mind because the nutrition facts are based on a measured serving (not the amount consumed at one meal).

 Calories